crazyelectron-io/ansible-role-debian_base/README.md

   ...
 ```

-O in an inventory file:
+Or in an inventory file:

 ```yaml
 ---